jojosaladd/joannablumstudio/_posts/2024-04-30-amelia-off-the-shoulder-top.md

 - [Download the sewing instructions](/assets/images/post22/amelia_top_sewing_instructions.pdf){:target="_blank"} 💕
 - [Download the sewing pattern for all sizes (PASSWORD required)](/assets/images/post22/Amelia_Top_Pattern.pdf){:target="_blank"} 💕

 The sewing pattern is locked with a **secret password**.
 Simply subscribe to my blog, and you'll instantly receive the password via email.
+Click [HERE](http://eepurl.com/iGsmWA) to subscribe!

 ##### 💕 Support Our Work: